photodow/user-list-prototype/README.md

-# Lifeway User List
+# User List

-An application for Lifeway that lists users.
+An application/prototype that explores listing users.

 ## How to build and run